 The principal function shall be per-phase and fourth wire biased differential protection of feeders, by numerical comparison of the magnitudes and phase angles of local (measured) and remote (received digitally) currents.
-A multiplexed fibre optic link shall serve as the principal communications medium between devices.
+Fibre optic links shall serve as the principal communications medium between devices.
+If necessary, multiplexer communications can be used.

 Concurrent distance protection shall be included, in accordance with the provisions of [4.4].
-The medium for communications aided functions (PUTT, POTT, blocking) shall be either channels allocated from the binary signal exchange integral to the differential device, or discrete, direct interfaces with the multiplexers.
+The medium for communications aided functions (PUTT, POTT, blocking) shall be either channels allocated from the binary signal exchange integral to the differential device, or discrete, direct interfaces.